orchidtowny/SMG/README.md

+# Orchid's Fork

+- Bumps Slimefun4 API version from RC-28 to RC-29

 # Info
 SimpleMaterialGenerators (SMG for short) is a SlimeFun4 addon that helps alleviate some of the grind by providing simple generators that create simple materials.<br>